rizqhz/rizqhz/README.md

 ### <samp>O V E R V I E W</samp>

-_I am a Computer Engineering student with a strong interest in studying and understanding the mechanisms of the computer universe through a mathematical approach, particularly in the application of mathematics to algorithm analysis—such as calculating the complexity of an algorithm and exploring algorithmic strategies to solve specific problems._
+<samp>I am a Computer Engineering student with a strong interest in studying and understanding the mechanisms of the computer universe through a mathematical approach, particularly in the application of mathematics to algorithm analysis—such as calculating the complexity of an algorithm and exploring algorithmic strategies to solve specific problems.</samp>

 </div>